tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <img src="{{ site.url }}/img/pitl05/data-csv-split-index.png" class="fullwidth" />
 </figure>

 CSV, JSON, and XML each have their strengths and weaknesses.
 The beauty of CSV lies in its simplicity, but it does not support hierarchically-structured data.
 XML is an established, widely-supported, and flexible data exchange format, but it can turn out overly-complex and bloated at times.
-JSON is somewhat of a middle-ground, with a syntax thats more compact than XML; it is also very popular on the Web.
-You should weigh up the relative merits of each when considering what is best for your project.
+JSON is somewhat of a middle-ground, with a syntax that's more compact than XML; JSON is also growing increasingly popular on the Web.
+You should weigh up the relative merits of each when considering what is best for your projects.

 ### Game Sales Chart Task

 In this final challenge, you will generate a bar chart of the best selling games of all time.
 Create a new sketch and save it as "game_sales_chart".

+The games list has been sourced from a [Wikipedia article](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) (which may well have shuffled since) and converted from an HTML table to a tab-delimited CSV file.
+Download a copy for your sketch and place it in the "data" sub-directory:

+<a href="{{ site.url }}/img/pitl05/list_of_best-selling_video_games.csv" download>list_of_best-selling_video_games.csv</a>

 Add some basic setup code:

 {% highlight py %}
 size(800,800)